 About the CPMR

-The Conference of Peripheral Maritime Regions (CPMR) represents 150 regional authorities from 25 countries across Europe and beyond.
+The Conference of Peripheral Maritime Regions (CPMR) represents more than 150 regional authorities from 24 countries across Europe and beyond.
 Organised in geographical commissions, the CPMR works to ensure that a balanced territorial development is at the heart of the European Union and its policies.